 The other nice thing is that this attachment is removable when you don’t need to use it.

-If you plan on doing heavy sets close to failure and you regularly have spotters, this might be a nice addition to the
+If you plan on doing heavy sets close to failure and you regularly have spotters, this might be a nice addition to the AB-5200 to keep you and your spotter safe.

 Wide Pad Option